How a $1,000/MT Spread has Opened Up in Global LNG Bunker Prices

 "The five-month average futures prices for the Korea/Japan LNG Marker Futures for the upcoming winter was US$40 on October 6.

-"This is seven times the recent US Henry Hub price, and ten times that of Alberta's AECO benchmark."
+"This is seven times the recent US Henry Hub price, and ten times that of [BC's neighbouring Canadian province of] Alberta's AECO benchmark."

-The commodity cost component of FortisBC's LNG is tied to production basins such as Station2 in British Colombia and the AECO hub in Alberta.
+The commodity cost component of FortisBC's LNG is tied to production basins such as Station2 in British Columbia and the AECO hub in Alberta.
 These regional gas hubs are somewhat disconnected from the recent price rally witnessed in the global gas market hubs, meaning current low storage levels in Europe have not resulted in a spike in its prices.

+The biggest variable in our cost structure is the commodity index, but the rest of the components are fairly predictable and stable

-Some exports have started from the region, with Malaysian gas firm Petronas pricing a cargo on AECO terms earlier this year, but exports coming in sufficient quantities to tie the AECO prices to the global gas markets appear unlikely in the near term.
+Some exports have started from the region, with Malaysian gas firm Petronas pricing a cargo on AECO terms earlier this year, but exports coming in sufficient quantities to tie the AECO prices to the global gas markets seen as unlikely in the near term.

-LNG bunker supply at Vancouver is still at a nascent stage, with no delivery vessel or jetty yet, but the market is in development.
-Truck-to-ship deliveries have been running for several years, with FortisBC having carried out more than 3,000 such operations to date.
+With limited numbers of vessels in the global fleet currently able to burn LNG, LNG bunker supply at Vancouver is understandably still at a nascent stage.
+There is no delivery vessel or jetty yet, but the market is in development.

+Truck-to-ship deliveries have been running for several years, with FortisBC having carried out more than 3,000 such operations to date thanks to their relationship with BC Ferries.
+The local ferry operator has one of the world's largest ferry fleets and has been an early adopter of LNG after making its first order for gas powered tonnage back in 2013.

 "The upside is when the global prices start shooting up, we start looking very, very competitive," Ramakrishnan said.